OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### Android Security Hardening

-Android contains may different features that attempt to make it more difficult for a malicious application to break out of its sandbox.
+Android contains many different features that attempt to make it more difficult for a malicious application to break out of its sandbox.
 Since applications are effectively running code on your device, it is important that this can be done securely, even if the application itself can not be trusted.
 The following sections explain which mitigations are in place to prevent applications from abusing vulnerabilities.
 Note that an OS is never 100% secure and new vulnerabilities are still discovered on a regular basis, even with these mitigations in place.

 ##### SELinux